HeberHerenciaZapana/ReCAP/README.md

 ReCAP enables researchers, system developers, and security analysts to:

+- Contribute to a structured, evolving **taxonomy of cognitive attacks, defensed and vulnerabilities**.
 - Identify and analyze **cognitive attack patterns** in XR and mixed-reality systems.
 - Explore relationships among **attacks**, **vulnerabilities**, **mitigations**, and **assurance arguments**.
 - Support the elicitation of **cognitive security guarantees** during system design and evaluation.
-- Contribute to a structured, evolving **taxonomy of cognitive threats**.

 The repository includes both published cognitive attack patterns and new patterns discovered through ongoing research in immersive technologies.